Master of Science in Bioinformatics (Engineering)

 Unique Selling Points

-- Interdisciplinary education: Bioinformatics is an interdisciplinary domain located at the crossroads of computer science, statistics and molecular biology.
+- Interdisciplinary education: Bioinformatics is an interdisciplinary domain situated at the crossroads of computer science, statistics and molecular biology.
 Having sufficient knowledge of each of these different domains is a prerequisite for any bioinformatician.
-The unique asset of the Master’s in Bioinformatics is that it provides knowledge of the different domains while maintaining a trade-off between generalization and specialization.
-The two-year Master’s programme (120 ECTS credits) offers three tracks (in three faculties) designed for students with a different background, i.e. a bioscience engineering track, an engineering track and a systems biology track.
-Each track consists of (1) a generalization module in which students are introduced to the disciplines complementary to the ones they studied in their undergraduate education.
-This allows students to understand the interdisciplinary context in which they will need to work, (2) a specialization package in which the disciplines of their undergraduate education are further elaborated and (3) a common module in which all students of the different tracks/backgrounds follow bioinformatics-related courses together.
+The unique asset of our Bioinformatics programme is that it provides knowledge of the different domains while maintaining a balance between generalization and specialization.
+Our two-year Master’s programme (120 ECTS credits) offers three tracks (at three different faculties) designed for students with different study backgrounds, i.e. a bioscience engineering track, an engineering track and a systems biology track.
+Each track consists of (1) a generalization module in which students are introduced to the disciplines complementary to the ones they studied in their Bachelor’s programme.
+This allows students to understand the interdisciplinary context in which they will need to work, (2) a specialization package in which the disciplines of their Bachelor’s programme are further elaborated, and (3) a common module in which all students of the different tracks/backgrounds follow bioinformatics-related course units together.

-- Because of the trade-off between generalization and specialization, (1) the Master’s programme respects the primary domain of interest of the student (which is usually reflected by his/her Bachelor’s degree).
+- Thanks to the balance between generalization and specialization, (1) the Master’s programme respects the students’ primary domain of interest (which is usually reflected by their Bachelor’s degree).
 The goal is not to turn an engineer into a biologist or vice versa, but to provide sufficient domain knowledge to be able to understand the intricacies of the bioinformatics domain.
-(2) The Master’s programme allows training of students with well-defined and different profiles (bioinformatics scientist, bioinformatics engineer) and herewith meets the needs of the professional field.
+(2) Our Master’s programme trains students with well-defined and different profiles (bioinformatics scientist, bioinformatics engineer).
+In so doing, it meets the needs of the professional field.

-- Bioinformatics is a fast evolving domain, in which one has to continuously anticipate novel technologies in molecular biology and computer sciences.
-Next to an overview of state-of-the-art bioinformatics tools and concepts, the programme aims to offer students enough theoretical background to allow them to keep up with future developments in the domain.
-Through examples, students learn to be critical towards the results of an analysis, to reflect on the methodology and to be creative in problem-solving.
-They learn the importance of lifelong learning, problem-solving and having a critical mindset.
+- Bioinformatics is a fast evolving domain, in which one has to anticipate novel technologies in molecular biology and computer sciences continuously.
+In addition to an overview of state-of-the-art bioinformatics tools and concepts, the programme aims to offer students enough theoretical background to allow them to keep up with future developments in the domain.
+Through examples, we teach students to be critical towards analytical results, to reflect on the methodology and to be creative problem-solvers.
+Our students learn the importance of lifelong learning, problem-solving and having a critical mindset.

-- Through projects, students are trained in acquiring essential programming and interdisciplinary communication skills.
+- Through projects, we train our students in essential programming and interdisciplinary communication skills.

-- The professional domain is actively involved in the Master’s programme through master projects, internships and courses (capita selecta).
-This allows students to become familiar with the way bioinformatics is applied in the industry, research or governmental institutes.
+- The professional field is actively involved in the Master’s programme through Master’s dissertation projects, work placements and various course units (Capita Selecta in Bioinformatics).
+This allows students to become familiar with the way bioinformatics is applied in the industry, in research or in government institutes.

 Strengths

-- Exclusivity rule: Only students that have a sufficient background are accepted onto the specialization courses.
-As a result, the Master’s programme uses very strict admittance rules so that a high educational level of each of the different tracks is guaranteed.
+- Exclusivity rule: only students with a sufficient background are accepted into the specialization course units.
+As a result, the Master’s programme uses very strict admittance rules and achieve high study efficiency and exit level in each of the three different tracks.

-- The strong modularity guarantees that each student has a sufficient number of courses that extend both the width and depth of his/her knowledge and skills (specialization and generalization), e.g. engineering, bioengineering versus sciences, biology, etc. Each graduate thus has a well-defined profile which is important for the visibility and branding of his/her profile in the market.
+- The strong modularity of our curriculum guarantees that each student has a sufficient number of in-depth and broadening course units (specialization and generalization), e.g. engineering, bioengineering versus sciences, biology, etc. Each graduate thus has a well-defined profile, which is important in terms of visibility and branding on the labour market.

-- Our professional staff consists of motivated lecturers from different faculties with excellent research records in either the domain of bioinformatics (ranging from applied bioinformatics in the microbial, plant and human domain to method and tool development) or in related domains (e.g. computer science).
+- Our professional staff consists of motivated lecturers from different faculties with excellent research records either in bioinformatics (ranging from applied microbial, plant or human bioinformatics to method and tool development) or in related domains (e.g. computer science).
 This guarantees research-based teaching and interdisciplinary points of view.

-- The program reflects the multidisciplinary character of the professional field, stimulating students and lecturers to think outside the box to develop and apply creative solutions.
+- Our programme reflects the multidisciplinary character of the professional field, and stimulates students and lecturers to think outside the box to develop and apply creative solutions.

-- Stakeholders and the vocational domain are heavily involved in the educational programme (through guest lectures, internships and a Master’s dissertation).
+- Stakeholders and the professional field are heavily involved in the programme (by means of guest lectures, work placements and the Master’s dissertation).

-- As our programme is relatively young, we are still optimizing our strategy to collect feedback from (international) alumni to further improve our curriculum.
-We are also still looking for the most efficient way to inform international students about our programme.
+- As our programme is still relatively young, we are looking for ways to optimize our strategy for gathering feedback from (international) alumni to improve our curriculum further.

 - Our programme is perceived as rather challenging, particularly for students with a weaker mathematical background, which explains the strict admission criteria.
-Depending on the student’s your prior education, (limited) self-study may be required to ensure that all essential concepts are understood before starting a course.
+Depending on the student’s prior education, (limited) self-study may be required to ensure that all essential concepts are understood before starting a course unit.
+Self-study materials are available at https://www.masterbioinformatics.ugent.be/prerequisites.

-- As the number of comparable bioinformatics programmes abroad is limited, there are fewer options for internationalization (e.g. Erasmus) compared to more traditional Master’s programmes.
+- As the number of comparable bioinformatics programmes abroad is limited, we have fewer study-abroad options (e.g. Erasmus) compared to more traditional Master’s programmes.

 In case of questions or suggestions with regard to the publicly available information, please contact the study programme.